GraphAlchemist/Alchemy/app/scripts/alchemy/models/edge.coffee.md

                 # takes a key, value or map of key values
                 # the user passes a map of styles to set multiple styles at once
-                if _.isPlainObject key
+                else if _.isPlainObject key
                     _.assign @_style, key
-                else if typeof key is "string"
+                else
                     @_style[key] = value

                 @_setD3Properties @a.svgStyles.edge.update(@)